g-leech/argmin-gravitas/about.md

 {%	include about-links.html	%}

 I'm Gavin Leech, a data scientist at a large private org, and also a '[research parasite][Parasite]'.
 This site is for original studies (and statistical reanalyses) of things like poverty, animal welfare, [scientometrics][Sciento], and the quantified self.
 I aim to write essays and software still worth using [decades][LongContentIsLong] from now.
-Current projects [here][Proj].
+Current projects [here][Proj].<br>

 <div class="accordion">